 Question: Can a school district prohibit teachers from wearing political buttons while attending Back to School Night, where teachers meet only with parents?

 “The event does not involve an instructional setting for pupils of the district.
 Rather, the parents are in attendance to show support for their children’s educational activities.
 In this setting, it need not be feared that ‘young and impressionable minds’ will be unduly influenced by teachers wearing political buttons or that the parents will believe that the teachers’ political buttons reflect the view of the district’s government board or other school officials.”
 84 Ops.Cal.Atty.Gen.
 106 (2001).

 Question: Can an employee be prohibited from displaying a large campaign sign on her private car in the District lot?

-In one case, an employee’s vehicle displayed a two-by-eight foot sign indicating which school board candidates the union endorsed in order to influence voters in the upcoming election.
+The two-by-eight foot sign indicated which school board candidates the union endorsed and was intended to influence voters in the upcoming election.
 The district’s request that the sign be removed or the vehicle parked off school property was challenged as an unfair labor practice and ultimately addressed by the California Public Employment Relations Board.
-Under the circumstances of the case, PERB found the school’s actions seeking removal of either the sign or the vehicle were permissible under section 7055.
+Under the circumstances of the case, PERB found the school’s actions were allowable under section 7055.
+24 PERC P 31053.